emitchj/WSC-zVA-Registation/index.md

 Click [here](https://github.com/emitchj/WSC-zVA-Registation/blob/gh-pages/Remote%20Lab%20System%20Connection%20Instructions.pdf) to read the instruction for accessing the IBM systems from your workstation.

-Clink [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/blob/master/zva/Important-Read%20Me.pdf) for important informaiton regarding credentials for accessing z/OS, the Designer containers as well as informaiton how how to customize the 3270 Personal Communications keyboard for use on Mac keyboards.
+Clink [here](https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop/blob/master/zva/Important-Read%20Me.pdf) for important information regarding credentials for accessing z/OS, the Designer containers as well as the 3270 emulator (Personal Communications) keyboard mappings for the **Enter** and **Clear** keys as well as information on how to customize the 3270 Personal Communications keyboard for use on Mac keyboards.

 Exercises for generating OpenAPI 2 specification documents are available at Box@IBM [here](https://ibm.box.com/v/WSC-OpenAPi2) and/or at Github [here]( https://ibm.biz/BdPbPs).